-- Pre heat oven to 450 degrees and spray baking sheet with with cooking spray ( do not use tin foil- it will stick)
+- Pre heat oven to 425 degrees and spray baking sheet with with cooking spray or use parchment paper

 - Combine the bread crumbs and 1-2tbls of parmesan cheese in a bowl.
 I am a spice feign- so I generally add salt, pepper, garlic powder and a dash of chili powder/paprika to the bread crumbs.

 - Melt butter in a different bowl.
 OR crack and whisk 1 egg.

 - Use your assembly line: brush the butter on the chicken, or dip the chicken in the egg and then place on the plate with bread crumbs.
 Be sure to cover both sides of chicken generously.

 - Place your chicken on the baking sheet and continue with all pieces.

 - Set the oven timer for 15 minutes.